 ✔ Choose a gas stove over an electric – Gas stoves use less energy than electric stoves because the fuel (gas) is delivered directly to the home and used directly for cooking.
 In addition, gas stoves generally have lower operating costs than electric stoves.

-✔ Choose an oven with a self-cleaning option – Ovens with self-cleaning option, whether it is gas or electric, will have higher levels of insulation.
+✔ Choose an oven with a self-cleaning option – Ovens with the self-cleaning option, whether it is gas or electric, will have higher levels of insulation.
 More insulation will result in more efficient cooking.

 ✔ Remove toxic chemicals from your kitchen – The typical kitchen stores more toxic chemicals than any other room in the house (with the possible exception being the garage).
 Check under your kitchen sink for any items that have poison, danger, caution or warning.
-Consider either disposing of these items (and replacing them with nontoxic alternatives) or moving them to a location far away from your food.
+Consider either disposing of these items (and replacing them with non-toxic alternatives) or moving them to a location far away from your food.

 ✔ Use natural, nontoxic cleaning products in your kitchen – Some of the strongest and most toxic household chemicals in the home can be found in kitchen cleaning products.
 Two examples include oven cleaner and countertop cleaners.
 Dishwashing liquids and dishwasher detergents also can contain chemicals that are detrimental to water quality in lakes and rivers.
 Many eco-friendly alternatives have become available over that past several years.

-✔ Avoid teflon coated cookware – The perfluorochemicals used in Teflon is a toxic substance and should be avoided.
+✔ Avoid Teflon coated cookware – The perfluorochemicals used in Teflon is a toxic substance and should be avoided.
 It has been linked to female infertility and flu-like symptoms in people when heated in an enclosed area.
-Scratched teflon pans are categorized as a potential health hazard.
+Scratched Teflon pans are categorized as a potential health hazard.
 Teflon coated cookware is also nearly impossible to recycle.

 ✔ Recycle or reuse old pots and pans – Donate your old pots and pans to a charity when you choose to replace them.
 There are many organizations that will accept old cookware.
 Do a quick internet search to find an organization in your area.
 This will extend their useful life and keep them out of landfills.

-✔ Use the dishwasher instead of hand washing – According to a report publish by the University of Bonn, a dishwasher uses only half the energy, one-sixth of the water, and less soap than washing dishes by hand.20 Another report from the California Energy Commission states that dishwashers use, on average, 37% less water than hand washing.
+✔ Use the dishwasher instead of hand washing – According to a report published by the University of Bonn, a dishwasher uses only half the energy, one-sixth of the water, and less soap than washing dishes by hand.20 Another report from the California Energy Commission states that dishwashers use, on average, 37% less water than hand washing.
 If, however, you fill up one sink with wash water and one with rinse water (versus letting the water run), then you’ll use half the water a regular dishwasher uses.